-Planning is about deciding what kind of event your club wants, be that; a sprint race, a family fun day, a long distance event etc. There are a number of areas to cover when you are planning and event.
-Below are a number of simple questions to consider before the day
+Planning is about deciding what kind of event your club wants, be that; a sprint race, a family fun day, a long-distance event etc. There are a number of areas to cover when you are planning an event.
+Below are a number of simple questions to consider before the event:

-Volunteers - do you have the right people in the right places?
-Do you have enough vlunteers to host the event?
-What areas need volunteers - carparking, safety boats, registration etc
+Volunteers: Do you have the right people in the right places?
+Do you have enough volunteers to host the event?
+What areas need volunteers - car parking, safety boats, registration, etc.

-Communication - Can you communicate to the race officials on and off the water at all times?
+Communication: Can you always communicate with the race officials on and off the water?
 What channel should the radios be on?
 Have you notified the coastguard?

 This part of the process is the 'doing'.
 Ensure you: